Vipul12Thawre/QRCodeScanner/README.md

 # QRCodeScanner

-## Want to scan QR-Code in _Android_ :relieved: ?
+Want to integrate QR-Code scanner in _Android_ :kissing_heart: ?
 Here is a easiest way to scan qr-code.
 Just use this Android library, library is made on top of *Google Mobile Vision  API*

 ## Simple Usages